 Where is the Internet?

-As I sit at home in front of my computer and glance out the window at the telephone wires, I wonder, is data flowing through those very lines?
+As I look up from my computer and glance out the window at the telephone wires, I wonder: is data flowing through those very lines?
 I hit Enter, and quickly look again at the wires.

 Is that where my data just went?

 In an increasingly wireless world, we tend to take physical wires for granted, but most electronic communications still race across the wired world.
 That telephone pole in front of your house is a potential witness to any number of texts, emails, or browses.
 It is conceivable that even as you watch, data is traversing the sagging phone line.

 How vulnerable are those wires?
 They are physically nearby, and unprotected.
 What would prevent someone with the technical capability from getting close enough to tap into those wires, and intercept that data?

 The answer is, that's not going to happen, at least not in plain view.
 However, even though you can't see someone with wire cutters and a pair of alligator clips accessing your data across the street, it doesn't mean it's not happening somewhere.